ufrgs-hyman/meican/docs/guide/installation-centos.md

 ####1.7.
 Esmond

 The Monitoring module requires an Esmond instance.
-It is recommended that this instance is located on **secondary** machine for performance issues.
+It is recommended that this instance is located in a **secondary** machine for performance issues.
 The installation and configuration of the Esmond is not in the scope of this guide.
 See the [official repository](https://github.com/esnet/esmond) for more information.

 ####1.8.
 Start Apache and MySQL